• Skip to Content

 Course location and modality is found on the JHSPH website.

 PH.550.855.
-Ma Public Health Biology Thesis.
+MA Public Health Biology Thesis.
 5 - 6 Credits.

 Provides an opportunity for students to, in consultation with a faculty mentor from the Dept of Biochem and Molecular Bio, Environmental Health or Molecular Microbiology and Immunology, prepare a critical, scholarly paper on an agreed upon subject area.